Clement05/Notebook/MultiSensor.md

     presence = false;
   }
 ```
-then we had a line in our JSON handler.
+Then we add a line in our JSON handler.
 As <presence> is globally defined and assigned in the loop, we can retrieve value.

 ```
 doc["sensors"]["motion"]["value"] = presence;